jemisjoky/TorchMPS/README.md

 available in PYTHONPATH.
 Torchvision is also used in our example script `train_script.py`, but not anywhere else.

-After cloning the repo, running `train_script.py` on the command line shows how our MPS can be used as a classifier for images from the MNIST dataset.
+After cloning the repo, running `train_script.py` gives a simple example of how our MPS can be used to classify MNIST digits.
-More generally, MPS models can be invoked by simply importing the class `MPS` from `torchmps.py`, and then creating a new `MPS` instance.
-For example, an MPS which classifies 32x32 images into one of 10 categories can be created and used as follows:
+In general, MPS models can be invoked by simply importing the class `MPS` from `torchmps.py`, and then creating a new `MPS` instance.
+For example, an MPS which classifies 32x32 images into one of 10 categories can be defined and used as follows:
 ```
 from torchmps.py import MPS